-In the Netherlands we have a snack called Studentenhaver, which roughly translates as Student oats.
-This is a mix of walnuts, cashew nuts, Brazil nuts, almonds, hazelnuts, raisins and sometimes other dried fruits.
+In the Netherlands, we have a snack called Studentenhaver, which roughly translates as Student oats.
+This is a mix of walnuts, cashew nuts, Brazil nuts, almonds, hazelnuts, raisins, and sometimes other dried fruits.
 This mix is supposed to enhance intelligence, hence the name.
 So, nuts for our brain.

-We supplement our food with lots of nuts, not because it would increase our intelligence, but because of all the benefits nuts contain.
+Tom and I supplement our food with lots of nuts, not because it would increase our intelligence, but because of all the benefits nuts contain.
 We rarely eat meat, which is another reason to eat nuts.
 Although the main reason is that they are delicious.
 We love nuts.

 Table of contents

 Nuts for our brain

 Like seeds, nuts are a great source of vitamins, minerals, and Omega-3 fatty acids.
 They strengthen our immune system.
 Although, depending on your body it might be better to avoid certain nuts, like peanuts.

 Eating a handful of nuts daily, according to research published in BMC Medicine, helps to reduce the “… risk of cardiovascular disease, total cancer, and all-cause mortality, and mortality from respiratory disease, diabetes, and infections.”